 We're currently in the process of mapping this information out and expect to post a Training Strategy here soon.

-We're also building a repository of topic specific information to support professionals to respond to emerging issues in Adult safeguarding.
+We're also building a repository of topic specific information to support professionals to respond to emerging issues in safeguarding.

 We'll update this page regularly with training resources as and when they become available.

 If you can't find something that you need please email safeguarding partnerships and we'll try our best to help. firstname.lastname@example.org

 On this page you can access a wide range of free or low cost e-learning and resources designed to support work to safeguard children, young people and vulnerable adults.

 On completion of a course, practitioners should notify their agency training representative to ensure that e-learning is captured on their training record.

 Please note: Warrington Safeguarding Partnership/Warrington Safeguarding Adults Board is not responsible for the content of external websites.

 - Awareness of Forced Marriage - a free course from Virtual College

 - Brook Learn e-learning website - (includes consent, sexual behaviours)

 - Counter Terrorism Awareness - Counter Terrorism Policing